-Gwen Stefani, 50, Defies Age In Dalmatian Print Dress & High-Heel Cowboy Boots
+Gwen Stefani, 50, Defies Age In Dalmatian-Print Dress & High-Heel Cowboy Boots

 Earlier today, Gwen Stefani impressed her army of Instagram followers by rocking another sexy ensemble and looking ageless in the process.
-As her fans know, the blonde bombshell is no stranger to showing off her amazing figure for her 9 million-plus Instagram followers, sharing photos and videos from both live performances as well as other projects that she is working on while showcasing her keen fashion sense.
+As her fans know, the blond bombshell is no stranger to showing off her amazing figure for her 9 million-plus Instagram followers, sharing photos and videos from both live performances as well as other projects that she is working on while showcasing her keen fashion sense.

-In the most recent shot that was shared on her page, the mother of three proudly stood in the middle of her team on The Voice, wearing a huge smile on her face while posing in front of s white and red lit wall backstage.
+In the most recent shot that was shared on her page, the mother of three proudly stood in the middle of her team on The Voice, wearing a huge smile on her face while posing in front of s white-and-red-lit wall backstage.
 In the gorgeous new shot, Gwen stood front and center, striking a pose while clad in a sexy ensemble.
 The beauty wore her long, platinum blond tresses down and slightly waved as they fell all the way down past her chest.
 Stefani also rocked a gorgeous application of makeup that included eyeliner, eyeshadow, mascara, blush, and highlighter.

-Her amazing figure was on display for fans while clad in a dalmatian print minidress that fell off of her shoulders, hitting well above her knee and showing off her toned legs to onlookers.
+Her amazing figure was on display for fans while clad in a dalmatian-print minidress that fell off of her shoulders, hitting well above her knee and showing off her toned legs to onlookers.
 Stefani accessorized the look with a pair of high-heeled cowboy boots and netted stockings as well as a studded belt around her waist.
 The songstress also rocked a number of silver necklaces for the occasion.

 In the caption of the image, the mother of three reminded fans to tune into The Voice, where the playoffs are starting this evening.
 Even though the shot has only been live on her page for a short time, it’s earned the stunner a ton of attention from fans, racking up over 15,000 likes in addition to 70-plus comments.
 Some fans commented on the photo to let Stefani know that she looks flawless while countless others let her know that they would be watching the hit NBC show.